See Boys II Men, TLC and Shaggy at a winery this summer

 Adding to that line-up is Shaggy (if you read that in his trademark twang you’re a true fan) who will no doubt bring the vineyard down with ‘It Wasn’t Me’ and ‘Mr Boombastic’.
 In between shows DJ Horizon and Yo!
 Mafia will be keeping energy high with their sets.

-Naturally there will be wine free flowing and food aplenty with upscale schnitty joint Schnitz already signed on.

-RNB Vine Days will play at Rochford Wines in the Yarra Valley on Saturday February 10.
+R'n'B Vine Days will play at Bimbadgen estate in the Hunter Valley on Saturday February 3.
 Tickets go on sale to the public 2pm Friday November 24.
+They're selling at $119.90-$179.90.